Dreadnought Review

 Dreadnought

-At its core, Dreadnought prioritizes tactical strategy, which means if your team doesn’t communicate or work as one, you’ll most likely be on the other end of a complete and utter lop-sided match.
-I’ve been on both sides of these types of games, and regrettably, it’s not fun either way.
-Whether you are looming in the shadow of an asteroid, Saturn, or engage in fights on various planet surfaces, Dreadnought’s element of verticality adds new dimensions to the game.
-There is nothing more enjoyable that flanking your opponent and peering over a nearby canyon and launching missiles at unsuspecting prey.
+At its core, Dreadnought prioritizes tactical strategy, which means if your team doesn't communicate or work as one, you'll most likely be on the other end of a complete and utterly lop-sided match.
+I've been on both sides of these types of games, and regrettably, it's not fun either way.
+Whether you are looming in the shadow of an asteroid, Saturn, or engaging in fights on various planet surfaces, Dreadnought's element of verticality adds new dimensions to the game.
+There is nothing more enjoyable than flanking your opponent and peering over a nearby canyon and launching missiles at unsuspecting prey.

-As you may find in a role-playing game or modern day shooters, the ships in Dreadnought are divided up into set classes.
-The backbone of the armada is the Dreadnought, a literal bullet-sponge, able to withstand an insane amount of punishment, but also able to dish it out as well.
-The Artillery Cruiser is a sniper equivalent, being able to swiftly decimate all other ships at long-range, at the cost of decreased close-range effectiveness.
-The small and agile Corvette is faster than any other ship, but also can cloak.
+As you may find in a role-playing game or modern-day shooters, the ships in Dreadnought are divided into set classes.
+The backbone of the armada is the Dreadnought, a literal bullet-sponge, able to withstand an insane amount of punishment but also able to dish it out as well.
+The Artillery Cruiser is a sniper equivalent, being able to swiftly decimate all other ships at long range, at the cost of decreased close-range effectiveness.
+The small and agile Corvette is faster than any other ship but also can cloak.
 Even with its smaller frame, it can take out an unsuspecting Dreadnought single-handedly.
-The Tactical Cruiser is the primary support ship, and typically avoids direct conflict, serving as a team’s healer.
-The Destroyer is your jack of all trades ship, capable of being both an offensive powerhouse, as well as defensive support based upon the modules you have equipped.
-While most of my time has been spent using the Destroyer, the Artillery Cruiser seems to be the most popular option for streamers of Twitch.
+The Tactical Cruiser is the primary support ship and typically avoids direct conflict, serving as a team's healer.
+The Destroyer is your jack-of-all-trades ship, capable of being both an offensive powerhouse as well as defensive support based upon the modules you have equipped.
+While most of my time has been spent using the Destroyer, the Artillery Cruiser seems to be the most popular option for streamers on Twitch.

 Simply Put